 Think Leggo’s is Italian?
 Nope.
 Their heritage is Cornish.
 Henry Madren Leggo was the son of Cornish immigrants who arrived in Victoria’s goldfields during the gold rush.
 In 1894, he bought the Bendigo grocery distribution and manufacturing business where he’d worked since 1882.
 The company is now owned by American giant Simplot.
 More

-In 1892, health reformer Dr Philip Muskett bemoaned the amount of meat eaten by Australians.
+In 1893, health reformer Dr Philip Muskett bemoaned the amount of meat eaten by Australians.
 His book The Art of Living in Australia recommended a Mediterranean diet regime with more salads, wine instead of tea, more fish and a greater variety of vegetables.
 He subsequently published Book of Diet in 1898.
+More

 Sargents Pies were first produced by George and Charlotte Sargent at their shop in Paddington.
 The small pies sold for a penny each.
 Although this business was eventually sold, in 1901 the couple and their son Harley opened two bakeries and refreshment rooms in the city.
 Sargents Pies (now distributed only in frozen form) account for about half of Sydney’s pie sales.
 More